Vegoia/vegoia.github.io/_posts/2025-04-11-Boy Mole Fox Horse.md

 ---
 layout: post
-title: Charlie Mackery's "The Boy, the Mole, the Fox and the Horse.
-The Animated Story"
+title: Charlie Mackery's 'The Boy, the Mole, the Fox and the Horse.
+The Animated Story'
 date: 2025-04-11 13:06:04+0400
 description: EAN 9781529197686
 tags:  english illustration heartwarming book